itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 Personally, i highly discourage using "make menuconfig".
-This method includes way too many useless drivers, and significally increases compilation time.
+This method is manual, and by default includes way too many useless drivers, as well as significally increases compilation time.

 Instead, i sugget using:
 {% highlight bash %}